-The Multicultural Learning Community is home to a diverse community of first-year, second-year, and transfer students who share a passion for exploring issues of diversity and social justice, including race, ethnicity, gender, sexual orientation, and more.
-Members of the community explore their own identity, develop a deeper understanding and appreciation for others, confront the realities of power, privilege and oppression, and learn to become agents for social change.
+The Multicultural Learning Community is home to diverse first-year students who share a passion for exploring issues of diversity and social justice, including race, ethnicity, gender, sexual orientation, and more.
+As a member of the community you will explore your own identity, develop a deeper understanding and appreciation for others, confront the realities of power, privilege, and oppression, and learn to become an agent for social change.

 |Activities and Programs|

 Take trips to various cultural museums and events, like:

 Holocaust Museum, DuSable Museum of African American History, Art Institute of Chicago, theatre productions

 Discuss your experiences and the experiences of others with diverse students, faculty, and staff to build a deeper cultural understanding and inspire action to create a more just community on campus and beyond.

 First Year Seminar - Section 60 - Class 2770

 First Year Seminar - Section 69 - Class 2779